Lucky legless dolls, steam locomotive travel, and atmospheric mountain hot springs

 - Buy a Daruma doll to help your wishes come true

 - Relax and unwind in a historic hot spring

 - Ride the rails in a genuine steam locomotive

 Takasaki is easy to access from both Tokyo and Nagano by regular train or Shinkansen.

 From Tokyo, take a JR Shonan-Shinjuku Line or JR Takasaki Line train to Takasaki Station.
 You can also take the Hokuriku or Joetsu Shinkansen.
-It takes around two hours from Tokyo or just under an hour by Shinkansen from Nagano Station.
+It takes around two hours from Tokyo on a regular train or just under an hour from Tokyo Station or Nagano Station by Shinkansen.